Vein and Redness Removal in Scottsdale, AZ 85260

 What KTP laser effectively treats:

 An important distinction: KTP laser treats fixed, visible capillaries — lines or webs of redness that do not come and go.
 If your redness is primarily flushing that appears with heat or stress and then fades, laser alone may not help.
 We determine which type you have during your consultation and recommend the most effective care from there.
+This is the #1 confusion patients arrive with — and the reason a proper diagnosis changes everything.

 How KTP Laser Vein Removal Works